brendangeck/semantic-release-kaniko/docs/configuration.md

 ### pushIgnoreImmutableTagErrors

-This flag, when set to true, ignores known tag immutability errors and finishes the push operation with success.
+This flag, when set to `true`, ignores tag immutability errors during push operations.

 **.releaserc:**